leandrosouzaf30/angular-serverless-app/README.md

 - Frontend code is in the `frontend/src` directory
 - Lambda functions are in the `backend/lambda` directory
-- LocalStack configuration is in `backend/docker-compose.yml`
+- LocalStack configuration is in `localstack/docker-compose.yml`
+- Terraform configuration is in `terraform/`